Assembler Pegatron's record 2014 profit puts Apple reliance in spotlight

 Apple sold more than expected iPhones over the year-end holiday season.

-Last month, a labor rights group said low costs helped Pegatron win business from Apple, which allegedly moved some orders from rival Hon Hai Precision Industry Co Ltd after an increase in labor costs aimed at addressing a spate of worker suicides in 2010.
+Last month, a labour rights group said low costs helped Pegatron win business from Apple, which allegedly moved some orders from rival Hon Hai Precision Industry Co Ltd after an increase in labour costs aimed at addressing a spate of worker suicides in 2010.

 Pegatron’s strong communication device revenue contrasts with weaker sales of most of the other tech products it assembles: computers’ contribution to revenue fell 38 percent, while consumer devices, which includes tablets and video game consoles, dropped 17 percent, it said.